GiorgioZacharo/AccelSeeker/README.md

             Good 30906  Dens 2207 Func main Reg for.body3 => for.inc16 I 4 O 0 Loads 0 Stores 2

-Region Identification Pass

-    The Region Identification pass is loaded to Identify Single-Input, Single-Output Regions in a CFG of an application and computes the Data Flow Input and Output for each Region.

-    The key characteristics that are identified are:

-    a) Regions   : Single-Input, Single-Output Regions in a CFG.
-    b) Input     : Data Flow Input number of instances.
-(Instructions)
-    c) Output    : Data Flow Output number of instances.
-(Instructions)
-    d) BBs       : Number of Basic Blocks in a Region.
-    e) DFG Nodes : Number of DFG Nodes in a Region.
-(Instructions)

-    Input  : Total nuber of bytes the region needs as input. (bitwidth) Output : Total nuber of bytes flowing from the region as output.

-    Static - Dynamic Classification

-      1) # of Iterations of a loop
-      2) # of Accesses inside a loop
-      3) Overall Access Pattern (Static for now.)

-    Input format

-        Identification pass expects as input the generated .ll files (LLVM-IR) from the respe- ctive source files of the application.

 Usage

     The Makefile is used as follows: